 Initiatives and Priorities

-For his four years as President, Kaler’s initiatives and priorities have consistently focused on making certain that the University of Minnesota fulfills its 21st-century land-grant mission as an excellent public research university that is operated efficiently and effectively, that is committed to diversity, to a welcoming and respectful campus climate, that is accessible to qualified Minnesotans of all economic backgrounds, and that partners with Minnesota business, industry and non-profits to keep Minnesota a prosperous and healthy state.
+Since become the University's 16th president in 2011, Eric Kaler’s initiatives and priorities have consistently focused on making certain that the University of Minnesota fulfills its 21st-century land-grant mission as an excellent public research university that is operated efficiently and effectively, that is committed to diversity, to a welcoming and respectful campus climate, that is accessible to qualified Minnesotans of all economic backgrounds, and that partners with Minnesota business, industry and non-profits to keep Minnesota a prosperous and healthy state.

 A respectful, inclusive, and welcoming campus is the ground on which a truly equitable and diverse institution flourishes.
 Beginning in the summer of 2014, President Kaler convened a working group of senior leaders to address the critical issue of campus climate.
 The work continues.